-The UCLan Teacher Education Partnership offers you the exciting opportunity to study in a range of colleges across the North West region.
+The programme comprises the first three modules of the Certificate in Education or PGCE - the nationally recognised qualification for teachers, trainers and tutors in the Further Education and Skills Sector.
+The UCLan Teacher Education Partnership offers you the exciting opportunity to study in one of 14 Colleges across the North West region.

 The intermediate certificate usually takes one academic year

 Please contact the partner institution for information about fees

 • You must be qualified to teach in a subject that is part of the Further Education and Skills Sector or Sixth Form Curriculum.
 Therefore, you will need a Level 3 (QCF) qualification in the subject you will be teaching.